-Coastal troops are given versatile training in demanding conditions prevailing in the archipelago and the territorial waters.
+Coastal troops are given versatile training year-round in the demanding conditions prevailing in the archipelago and the territorial waters.
 There are coastal troops service places in all naval brigade-level units that provide conscription training.
-In the course of the basic training period, conscripts are taught all the basic skills of a soldier, the activity of the individual combatant and a pair of combatants within a group
+During the basic training period, conscripts are taught all the basic skills of a soldier, the activity of the individual combatant and a pair of combatants within a group.